-Excludes a care recipient's personal area if the care recipient chooses and is able to maintain this themselves.
+Excludes a resident's personal area if the resident chooses and is able to maintain this themselves.

-- cleaning the resident's room and ensuite, - includes any cleaning materials for the use of the resident if the resident chooses to maintain their personal area, - cleaning floor coverings, includes carpets.
+- cleaning the resident's room and ensuite - includes any cleaning materials for the use of the resident if the resident chooses to maintain their personal area - cleaning floor coverings, includes carpets.